antononcube/RakuForPrediction-book/Articles/Generating-UML-diagrams-for-Raku-namespaces.md

 ### Feature breakdown

-There multiple "small" decisions that has to be made in order to have an useful system that satisfies -- at least to a point -- the motivation wants listed above.
+There multiple "small" decisions that has to be made in order to have a useful system that satisfies -- at least to a point -- the motivation wants listed above.
 The following mind-map shows the breakdown of the envisioned features and their implementation status:

 ```mathematica
 Import["https://github.com/antononcube/RakuForPrediction-book/raw/main/Articles/Diagrams/Generating-UML-diagrams-for-Raku-name-spaces/UML-diagrams-mind-map.pdf", "PageGraphics"][[1]]